koenniem/mpathsenser/README.md

 device_info(db = db)
 ```

 To find out how much data there is in this database, look at the number of rows as an indication.
-You mahy notice from running this function that it's not exactly fast.
+You may notice from running this function that it's not exactly fast.
 That's because it is a lot of data.
 So be careful when computing things, or you'll be stuck for a long time (especially when working with accelerometer and gyroscope)

 ```r
 get_nrows(db)